googlecreativelab/aiexperiments-drum-machine/README.md

 THE INFINITE DRUM MACHINE

-...

 ## Installation

-Original audio files are not provided.
+Original audio and tsne data are not provided.
+Please visit [AudioNotebooks](https://github.com/kylemcdonald/AudioNotebooks) to generate tsne data.

 Data must be formatted to run splitter.py.
 Data files will be generated in output/meta/ as json.
 See sample.json for reference.
 Audio files will be generated in output/audio as concatenated mp3 files.
 Both mp3 and json files are named according to load, "aka chunk" order.

 Install all npm modules required by package.json.
+Install webpack and webpack-dev-server.

-In terminal, run webpack-dev-server to run on localhost or webpack -p to build.
+In terminal, run webpack-dev-server to run on localhost:8080 or webpack -p to build.

 ## Contributors